The rise and fall of Cannon Films

 Cannon persisted through multiple attempts at making a low-budget Spider-Man, but amid all the financial turbulence, the movie simply refused to happen.
 Neither did a proposed $5 million sequel to Masters Of The Universe, in spite of around $2 million being spent on costumes and sets.
 In a cunning bit of recycling, young director Albert Pyun quickly wrote a script based on the stuff he had lying around, made the sci-fi action flick Cyborg for just $500,000, and promptly made the studio a much-needed profit of $10 million.

 It was in this kind of market that Cannon thrived: $1.5 million action movies like Kickboxer (1989), starring Jean-Claude Van Damme, which went on to make about $40 million worldwide.
-When it attempted something in a higher financial bracket, intended for a family audience - like 1992's $10 million Captain America adaptation - the results were less convincing, and it was arguable this approach that sparked Cannon's downfall.
+When it attempted something in a higher financial bracket, intended for a family audience - like 1992's $10 million Captain America adaptation - the results were less convincing, and it was this approach that ultimately led to Cannon's downfall.
 Captain America was widely panned, and went straight-to-video in most territories.

 Back in 1986, the mayor of Los Angeles had loudly proclaimed Golan and Globus's brilliance at the opening party for Cannon's new offices.
 "They are among the greatest marketing geniuses anywhere," the mayor enthused.
 "Their films make money before they're even released.
 They make something like 45 films a year, right?
 Incredible!"